Email Templates

 What a Template Looks Like

-A template is a small Rust struct: an identifier, a list of available variable names, and the default content as a string (typically include_str!'d from an HTML file in your extension's source tree).
+A template is a small Rust struct: an identifier, a list of available variable names, a default subject line, the default body content as a string (typically include_str!'d from an HTML file in your extension's source tree), and whether the template is enabled by default.
 You don't store templates yourself - the Panel manages persistence.
 You just declare them and the framework handles the override-and-fall-back machinery.

 use shared::extensions::email_templates::EmailTemplate;